Nicc12/Hospital-Readmissions/README.md

 **Key Findings**:
 * The random forest model out preformed the logistic regression model on prediction power of Readmission patients while maintaining an overall accuracy of 73%
-* SerumSodium held importance in all model conducted
+* SerumSodium held importance in all models conducted
 * Hemoglobin and CardiacTroponin also held importance, altering between 2nd and 3rd on logistic models
 * BetaBlockers took 2nd in random forest importance